kaur-h/BlackJack-IOS-App/README.md

 The user has to click the deal button to start the game and then the hit or stand button depending on their cards.
 To start a new game the user can click the deal button again.
 The game automatically shows if the user or computer won or if it was a draw.

+Download the game demo to get a better sense of how the game works.